Access and outreach program

 Connecting you to medical providers, health insurance options, and many essential services from food and energy assistance, to breast cancer and dental care options

-You may also qualify for Washington Apple Health (also called Medicaid) year-round depending on your income.
+Open enrollment is over for this season but you may still qualify for Washington Apple Health (also called Medicaid) year-round depending on your income.

 Resources for the general public